scnslabutsa/myhthelperEduContent/_episodes/P.md

 **Prophylactic Mastectomy**
 Preventive surgery where one or both breasts are removed in order to prevent breast cancer.
 When both breasts are removed, the procedure is called bilateral prophylactic mastectomy.

-**Prospective Study**
-An observational study that follows people forward in time.
-See Cohort Study.

 **Prosthetic (Breast Prosthetic, Prosthesis)**
 An artificial breast form that can be worn under clothing after a mastectomy.

-**Protocol**
-An outline or plan for the use of an experimental drug, treatment or procedure in cancer therapy or diagnosis.

 **Punch Biopsy**
 Removal of a small circle of skin (with a special instrument called a punch or trephine) to be tested for cancer cells.